Configuration variables allow you to provide runtime configuration to the host OS and supervisor. These variables all begin with

 |RESIN_SUPERVISOR_VPN_CONTROL||true||Enable / Disable VPN||v1.3.0|

 In addition to these values, there may be some device-type specific configuration variables that can be set.
-For example, these values apply to Raspberry Pi devices, reflecting the contents of the
+For example, these are a few of the values that apply to Raspberry Pi devices, corresponding to the contents of the Raspberry Pi

 |RESIN_HOST_CONFIG_disable_splash||1||Enable / Disable the balena splash screen|